filipesilvapt/slack-office-iot/README.md

 # Slack Office IOT
-Provides secure access control to your office, within a communication platform that you are already using.
+Provides secure access control to your office, within a communication platform (Slack) that you are already using.

 # License